Take The Fashion Design Career Challenge!

 Now if you are just starting out in your career this concept is probably easy to grasp.
 However, for those of us who are much further along in our careers, or maybe have already reached “expert” status in our given fields, this may feel awkward or a step back.
 It’s not.
 I promise.
 This new way of thinking just might make you even more successful and break you out of your shell.

 How I Came Up With This Concept

 I was thinking about this concept the other day, and if it could be applied to a career in the fashion industry.
-Many of us go through our careers in the typical miles stones of assistant designer to associate designer to designer to director, and so on.
+Many of us go through our careers in the typical miles stones of an assistant designer, to associate designer, to designer, to design director, and so on.
 But what makes you a great Director?

 Take The Fashion Career Challenge

 My challenge to you today is to really think about what your goals are for the future and what skills you need in order to get there.
 Make a list.
 Write down everything you think would make you better at your current job as well as what you think you will need to know in order get your next promotion or reach your future dream.
 Write down everything from task skills to more creative things such as presentation skills.
 Don’t limit yourself when making this list.
 It is just a brain dump.
 Below is a list of skills I thought of that might apply to you.